 2. Car seat check

 Double-check your child’s car seat install.
 Tight is right.
-Hone in one the beltpath to be sure there’s no wiggle room – your child’s life depends on it.
+Hone in on the beltpath to be sure there’s no wiggle room – your child’s life depends on it.
+Triple-check those insert limits and harness height settings, too.
+If anything needs to be adjusted, there’s no better time than now.
+Your kids will be comfier in their seats when everything is perfectly fitted, too!

 Freshen up on those car seat skills by taking a course with us.
 The Infant Course is designed to take you from confused to confident during your baby’s first year of car seat safety.
 The Convertible Car Seat Course will take you from confused to confident in the convertible car seat stage.